guiomarpescador/guiomarpescador.github.io/_news/dagstuhl.md

 related_posts: false
 ---

-Attending **Dagstuhl Seminar** on ["Rethinking the Role of Bayesianism in the Age of Modern AI"](https://www.dagstuhl.de/en/program/calendar/semhp/?semnr=24461) in Germany! 🏰
+Attending **Dagstuhl Seminar** on ["Rethinking the Role of Bayesianism in the Age of Modern AI"](https://www.dagstuhl.de/en/program/calendar/semhp/?semnr=24461) in Germany.